RJRico17/centroid-finder/humanImprovements.md

 Which parts of the codebase are brittle or prone to breaking?
 I think the pathing ?
 It might break depending on the os Where should more specific exceptions be used instead of generic ones?
+Wherever we have a broad exception we could swap to more specific exceptions

 Where can input validation be added or strengthened?
 File paths, Image and video format